The Infrared Universe: Entropy Throughput and the Origin of Expansion

 In the present framework, the fundamental bookkeeping object is not matter or energy but the number of resolved degrees--of--freedom units (``tiles'') comprising the exterior description.
 Each tile carries a finite information and entropy capacity.
 Tiles are irreversibly removed from the exterior when their degrees of freedom become entangled with horizon-coupled modes or black-hole interior states and are therefore traced over in the reduced description \cite{BreuerPetruccione2002,Witten2018}.

-In a nonequilibrium steady state, the loss of tiles must be exactly balanced by the creation of new tiles in the exterior sector.
+In a nonequilibrium steady state, the loss of tiles must be balanced on average by the creation of new tiles in the exterior sector.
 This effective conservation of tile number is not a dynamical law but a consistency requirement of the steady-state coarse-graining.
 It forces the resolved domain to grow so that finite densities of matter, radiation, and entropy can be maintained.

-This growth produces increasing mean separations, cosmological redshift, and dilution relations without invoking any microscopic pressure, force, or local metric stretching.
-Apparent expansion is therefore the macroscopic manifestation of tile creation required to maintain a stationary exterior description under continuous entropy sequestration.
+This growth produces increasing mean separations, cosmological redshift, and dilution relations without invoking any microscopic pressure or force.
+Expansion is therefore the macroscopic manifestation of tile creation required to maintain a stationary exterior description under continuous entropy sequestration.

-Equivalently, ``expansion'' in this framework is not postulated as a local geometric deformation but emerges as a bookkeeping drift induced by time-dependent coarse-graining \cite{Zwanzig2001,LebowitzSpohn1999}.
+Equivalently, ‘expansion’ in this framework is not postulated kinematically as a fundamental metric degree of freedom, but arises from the constitutive growth of resolved geometric capacity induced by time-dependent coarse-graining \cite{Zwanzig2001,LebowitzSpohn1999}.
 At each epoch $t$, finite observers access only an exterior algebra of observables,

 obtained by tracing over horizon-interior and ultrasoft infrared degrees of freedom.
 As the horizon continually partitions the quantum state, the effective observable algebra and its resolved phase-space volume drift in time.
 Stationarity of physical densities in the reduced theory therefore requires a compensating rescaling of the effective spatial measure, which appears observationally as an expansion law with rate $H$.